bbkk0502/Demonstration-Environments-Ontology-Version1.0/README.md

 # System requirement

-Protege 5.5.0
+Protégé 5.5.0

 HermiT Reasoner 1.4.3.456

 # Use Case
 An use case of quering DEs that support tasks of assessment and diagnosis is defined in this DE ontology.
+This is enabled by SPARQL Query.
+Malware analysis is an defined individual for Class 'Assessment_and_diagnosis', a set of DE individuals including 'cyber_security_testbed' is defined to support malware analysis.
+Figure below shows how this information can be queried in SPARQL Query Tab in Protégé.

 ![alt text](https://github.com/bbkk0502/Demonstration-Environments-Ontology-Version1.0/blob/master/use%20case.png)

+This ontology can be further instantiated to support more query through SPARQL.

 # Feedback